moniquecardoso25/Google-Cloud/README.md

 1. Create and Manage Cloud Resources

-Description: Create an instance and host a website in the Cloud
+Description: Create an instance and host a website in the Cloud.

 Tools Used: